chris-martin/bricks/in/posts/2017-04-29-null-as-bottom/post.md

 leads us to dark places.
 We can do this by overusing `throw` and `catch` in Haskell, and we can do this by overusing `null` as idiomatic Java does.

-I do not believe null was Java's billion-dollar mistake.
+I do not believe null was Java’s billion-dollar mistake.
 It is no more inherently harmful than `???` in Scala or `undefined` in Haskell.
-The billion-dollar mistakes were more serious fundamental flaws — notably, its omission of sum types and pattern matching — that drive Java's users to abuse tagged bottoms for lack of sufficient means to express themselves properly within the normal confines of the type system.
+The billion-dollar mistakes were more serious fundamental flaws — notably, its omission of sum types and pattern matching — that drive Java’s users to abuse tagged bottoms for lack of sufficient means to express themselves properly within the normal confines of the type system.
 We can see from Scala that, with this limitation removed, programmers typically choose to relegate null-tagged